 Dev servers and watchers get their own pane, tagged by who started them (you or the AI).
 See what's live, open its URL, or stop it in one click.

 Stuck on an error you can't put into words?
-Drop in a screenshot.
-Verlox reads it and works out the fix with you.
+Drop in a screenshot and work out the fix together.

 Verlox keeps itself current in the background.
 New features and fixes arrive without a reinstall.

 No card to start.
-The whole safety layer (plans, risk scoring, permissions, and the Recovery Vault) is in Free.
-Move to Pro from inside the app for the smarter models and the power tools.
+The whole control layer (plans, risk scoring, permissions, Recovery Vault) and the offline local model are in Free.
+Move to Pro for the flagship models, dry-run simulation, and longer recovery.

 For people who live in their terminal.